fatteryacid/intermediate-data-pipeline/README.md

 # Intermediate Data Pipeline

-## Project summary
+## Project Summary
-This project contains a data pipeline that lands and models data from 5 raw data sources using a medallion architecture.
+This project contains a data pipeline that models mock product sales data in a data warehouse for efficient, reliable, and scalable analytics.

+Data provided simulates a raw extraction from an ERP (enterprise resource planning software) for a retailer that  manufactures some products in-house and purchases others from suppliers.
 ## Purpose
-The purpose of this project is to build a data pipeline with relational data in order to support data modeling.
+The purpose of this project is to implement a data model to answer sales-related business questions such as:
+- What is the margin by product category?
+- What are the products with highest return rate?
+- How do discounts impact sales?
+- Who are the most profitable customers?
 ## High Level Architecture
 ![architecture-diagram](/docs/architecture.jpg)
 This data pipeline follows an ELT paradigm using Google Cloud Platform, written in an Airflow framework.
 Data flows from CSV files in Google Cloud Storage into bronze, silver, and gold layers in BigQuery.
 ## High Level Data Model
 ![data-model](/docs/data-model.jpg)